CommitSans/obsidian-gitbook/README.md

 ## Contributing
 This project has been created for the Recursos de Diseño en Español *(Design Resources in Spanish)* project.
-The goal is to have an Open Source and tool to spread the knowledege in a well structured way.
+The goal is to have an Open Source and tool to spread the knowledge in a well structured way.

 It's a basic version, built in a few free hours of a few people volunteering.
 So it might not cover all the features you might want.